int-brain-lab/spikes_localization_registration/README.md

 Instructions to train and obtain a new NN-Denoiser can be found on YASS github repository.

-### Motion estimate and registration work as follow :
+### Motion estimate works as follow :
+ - It takes as input the localizations/amplitudes/spike times/geometry array of spikes.
+ - A raster plot is generated from the inputs, and it is destriped/denoised.
+ - By default, non-rigid image-based decentralized registration is run, and the motion estimate + original raster + registered raster are saved.

 ### Visualisation :